jamesnicolas/yomichan-forvo-server/README.md

 Yomichan Forvo Server supports a few configuration options, which you can edit by going to Tools > Add-Ons > Yomichan Forvo Server > Config. **Note configuration changes requires you to restart Anki to see effects**.

 - `port`                Port that YomiChan will call.
 Default is 8770
 - `language`            Language code to use in Forvo.
 Some examples are `ja` for Japanese or `zh` for Mandarin Chinese.
 Default `ja`.
 On the Forvo website, you can see what language code is in square brackets beside the language name on a pronunciation.
+If you want to have a separate source for another language, you can add another parameter to the URL to override this config: eg http://localhost:8770/?term={term}&reading={reading}&language=zh
 - `preferred_usernames` A list of Forvo usernames.
 This will order the results on top based on this priority.
 If empty, results will show based on the Forvo website order.
 Default empty.
 - `show_gender`         Show the gender symbols (♂, ♀,) beside the username based on their gender.
 Default `true`.